lukekaalim/subset-js/README.md

-# Scheme.js
+# Subset.js

 - Challenge: reimplement basic js features using nothing but a limited subset of js
-- Inspired by Scheme
+- Inspired by a a vauge memory of SICP and Scheme.
 - Done for fun
 - Maybe try optimizing with prepack?
 - Maybe try building a babel plugin to turn normal js code into this?